 CWRU undergraduate students and recent alumni applying to a professional health science schools may request a Composite Letter Packet to be submitted by the pre-medical or pre-health advisor.
 The packet consists of individual letters of recommendation submitted to Post-Graduate Planning and Experiential Education from faculty, professional mentors and supervisors, and a letter of evaluation from the pre-medical or pre-health advisor.

 The Composite Letter Packet requires three letters of recommendation from CWRU faculty.
 Two faculty letters must come from STEM areas (e.g., biology, physics, chemistry, mathematics).
 At least one of these two letters must come from a STEM faculty member who has taught a course in which you were enrolled.
 The third faculty letter must come from a non-STEM area, such as the arts, humanities, social sciences or business.

-All letters of recommendation submitted to Post-Graduate Planning and Experiential Education should be accompanied by the Letter of Recommendation Submission Form linked below.
+All letters of recommendation should be submitted to Post-Graduate Planning and Experiential Education via Google Form.
+Students should provide each recommender a Letter of Recommendation Submission Form linked below.
 Submitted letters will be held in a confidential file and will only be shared with professional health school admissions committees upon a student’s request via the Composite Letter Request Form.

 - Composite Letter Request Form: First-time Applicant